 Vibrato is natural and we need to learn to control it.
 It may be confusing but I will explain it to you.
 We all have had a natural vibrato since birth.
 People speak with a vibrato when they don’t think about it.
-The vibration that newborns utilize when they cry is very effective since we all are born with it.
+The vibration that newborns use when they cry is very effective since we all are born with it.

-However, singing vibrato is not something we use naturally in everyday life.
+But, singing vibrato is not something we use in everyday life.
 This is why we need to learn it even though we already have it naturally.
 Relaxation, rather than effort, is the key to achieving any kind of singing vibrato.
 You may also do this in a controlled way as it may take time to find the natural vibrato for some.

 Is it good to sing with vibrato?